Searching for low maintenance styling options during lockdown? Find out how to ditch the dryer with some helpful pointers from hair experts

-Now the sun has finally returned, there’s something very enticing about ditching the dryer and letting Mother Nature style your strands… until you catch your reflection two hours later and see you’ve morphed into a less-than-fabulous floozy of frizz.
+Now that British summertime is in full swing (kind of) there’s something very enticing about ditching the dryer and letting Mother Nature style your strands… until you catch your reflection two hours later and see you’ve morphed into a less-than-fabulous floozy of frizz.
 Well, not on our watch.
 We’ve been on the phone with some of the best hairdressers in the UK – we’ve dubbed them the Layered Air Force on this mission – to quiz them on fighting the frizz while letting our lengths get waved by the wind.
-Their top tips on air-drying like a boss follow – step away from the irons (for now) and learn the essentials.
+If you’re looking to let your strands do the talking during lockdown, we’ve got their top tips on air-drying like a boss – step away from the irons (for now) and learn the essentials.
 Air Force DONE!

 Throw in the towel

 “Drying your hair with the same type of towel you used on your body can damage the hair cuticle, leading to frizz and unwanted knots,” reveals Steve Rowbottom, creative director at Yorkshire salon group Westrow.
 “Instead, use a soft microfibre towel and gently press it against the hair.”

 Forget me knots